Dynamic Pricing with Limited Supply

 This paper gives rise to a number of more concrete open questions.
 The most immediate ones concern extending our upper and lower bounds for, respectively, more general and more specific classes of demand functions.
 First, it is desirable to extend Theorem~\ref{thm:main} to possibly irregular distributions, i.e. obtain non-trivial regret bounds with respect to the offline benchmark.
 Second, one wonders whether the optimal $O(c_F\, \sqrt{k})$ regret rate from Theorem~\ref{thm:MHR-intro} can be extended to all regular demand distributions.
 Third, it is open whether our lower bounds can be strengthened to regular demand distributions.

+For arbitrary (possibly irregular) distributions, one can show that, essentially, the appropriate benchmark is a \emph{mixture} of two fixed prices rather than one fixed price.
+In a recent follow-up work~\cite{BwK-focs13}, the authors design regret-minimizing algorithms that compete with this randomized benchmark.
+In fact, their results extend to a much more general setting of explore-exploit problems with resource utilization constraints.

 Further, it is desirable to extend dynamic pricing with limited supply beyond IID valuations.
-A recent result in this direction is~\cite{BesbesZeevi-OR11}, where the demand distribution can change exactly once, at some point in time that is unknown to the mechanism.
-Some of the natural specific targets for further work are slowly changing valuations and adversarial valuations.
-One promising approach for slowly changing valuations is to apply the reduction from this paper to index-based algorithms for the corresponding bandit setting~\cite{DynamicMAB-colt08,contextualMAB-colt11}.
+For example, most results on secretary problems \cite{BabaioffIK07} hold under a weaker assumption: random permutation of adversarially chosen values; however, our results do not immediately extend to this model.
+More generally, one would like to handle adversarial valuations, or perhaps identify assumptions which make the problem tractable.
+One natural direction is to bound the number or frequency of changes.
+An initial result in this direction~\cite{BesbesZeevi-OR11} allows the demand distribution to change at most once, at some point in time that is unknown to the mechanism.
+Alternatively, one could bound the rate of change.
+A promising approach here is to apply the reduction from this paper to index-based algorithms for the corresponding bandit setting~\cite{DynamicMAB-colt08,contextualMAB-colt11}.

-\OMIT{ On a final note, dynamic pricing with limited supply can be seen as a bandit setting with a knapsack-style constraint.
-To the best of our knowledge, this is the first setting in the literature on MAB that considers a constraint (other than the time horizon) that restricts algorithm's behavior across multiple rounds.}

-\xhdr{Acknowledgements.} We are grateful to Jason Hartline, Qiqi Yan and Assaf Zeevi for their comments.